Eight ways to avoid phishing scams

 However, you should also be aware of phone phishing schemes.
 Do not divulge personal information over the phone unless you initiate the call.
 Be cautious of emails that ask you to call a phone number to update your account information as well.

 It is best to only open attachments when you are expecting them and know what they contain, even if you know the sender.
+Some email clients come with the ability to preview the contents of an attachment and this can be used to determine if the contents are malicious or not.

 4. Never email personal or financial information, even if you are close to the recipient